neo-ngd/NEO-Tutorial/en/2-wallet/README.md

 	return address
 }
 ```

-The unencoded base58 version of the address is know as the ScriptHash.
-This hex string is typically what is used in smart contracts as the public identifier as opposed to the address.
-Since the use of byte arrays is common, it makes a lot more sense as the base58 encoded versions is meant to be read by humans, not computers!

 ## Mnemonic Words
 The use of Mnemonic words is not common in the NEO ecosystem, this section should be omitted as there is no proposed NEP for the use of mnemonic phrases for seed derivation